Fighting Back Against Oral Bacteria

 Reduce your intake of junk food.
 You may not know it, but sugar is highly acidic.
 When you eat treats, drinks, and processed foods containing sugar, you are actually creating an environment for bacteria to become bacteria-on-steroids.
 Instead of eating sugary foods, choose healthier snacks like fruits and vegetables, nuts, whole-grain breads, fish, meat, cheese, and eggs.
 The minerals and vitamins found in these types of foods fortify and strengthen tooth enamel.

 Use fluoride toothpaste when you brush your teeth.
 Fluoride is a great ally in reducing the bacteria found in the mouth.
-What is more, it also aides in strengthening your tooth enamel.
+What is more, it also aided in strengthening your tooth enamel.

 Surrendering is not an Option